Skip to main content

 The course is structured in five modules:

 Coordinated by a team of researchers from GC Europe, the course features relevant actors from a multitude of perspectives on the topic, ranging from legal experts on privacy and data protection for children and researchers studying technology’s effects on child development to policy experts and activists working for civil society organisations, thus enabling participants to benefit from rich and varied competences, experiences and knowledge.
-Contributors include, among many others:
+Contributors include (read bios here), among others:

 Learning Outcomes